Arts for Life Project

 We provide specialised integrated arts and mental health-based programmes to support both these young people and their families.

-Our young people and vulnerable adults display :
+Our children and young people display :

 - Autistic Spectrum characteristics